-Box 6: Indonesia's 'Unified Database', a Social Registry
+Box 8: Indonesia's 'Unified Database', a Social Registry

-Indonesia's unified database (UDB) - the Basis Data Terpadu (BDT) - was designed to improve the targeting system of Indonesia's main poverty alleviation programmes.
+Indonesia's Unified Database (UDB) - the Basis Data Terpadu (BDT) - was designed to improve the targeting system of Indonesia's main poverty alleviation programmes.
 The objective of establishing the registry was to reduce poverty targeting by 8-10% by 2014.
-The UDB now covers 24 million households (93 million individuals or 40 percent of population) located in over 77,000 villages nationwide - making it one of the largest databases in the world.
+The UDB now covers 24 million households (93 million individuals or 40 per cent of population) located in over 77,000 villages nationwide - making it one of the largest databases in the world.
 The UDB data collection approach is a census survey of households pre-identified as poor, but the country may be moving towards an on-demand system.
-The database acts as a social registry and integrates data collection and eligibility determination across selected social assistance programs and community health insurance scheme, but data from these schemes is not shared back with UDB, so comprehensive overview of beneficiaries across programs is not possible.
-The UDB has also recently been integrated with the country's national ID database, which is primarily used for data verification purposes.
+The database acts as a social registry and integrates data collection and eligibility determination across selected social assistance programmes and community health insurance scheme, but data from these schemes is not shared back with UDB, so comprehensive overview of recipients across programmes is not possible.
+The UDB has also recently been interated with the country's national ID database, which is primarily used for data verification purposes.